Frequently Asked Questions

 All staff members in the Office of Summer and Winter Sessions, peer mentors, faculty members/instructors, and program leads are mandated to complete the following trainings:

-All peer mentors and professional staff members in the Office of Summer and Winter Sessions also receive the following mandated training, at minimum:
+All peer mentors and professional staff members in the Office of Summer and Winter Sessions also receive the following mandated training, at a minimum:

 - Question-Persuade-Refer (QPR) Suicide Prevention